 Customers rely on other people’s input when deciding what to buy and whom to buy it from.

-People ask others with more experience or knowledge for their input.
+Since people ask other people they know with more experience or knowledge for their input.
 It’s how many people still find doctors, dentists and hairdressers today.
-They’re service providers we trust with our health and our looks.
+They are service providers we trust with our health and our looks.
 Even with online research, it can be difficult to determine who’s best for you.

 In the absence of a trusted resource, we turn to the wisdom of crowds.

-2. Who should marketers turn to for influencer relations marketing ?
+2. Who should you get to build your influencer relations marketing?

 Influencers fall into 3 main categories: Customers, Employees and Promoters.